Pwarren61222/post-install-config/README.md

 <img src="https://imgur.com/DAphEXd.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In this step, I configuered different teams and thier settings by going through the admin panel, then agents, then to teams, and added/removed created teams.
+In this step, I configuered different teams and thier settings by going through "the admin panel, then agents, then to teams, and added/removed created teams."
 </p>
 <br />